intelsdi-x/snap-relay/client/README.md

 The intention of this client is to aid in the development of snap-relay by mocking out the framework.
-By using this client, we can ensure the  plugin is sending the framework the metrics we were expecting.
+By using this client, we can verify the plugin is sending the expected workflow metrics to Snap.
 The client is also used in tests for snap-relay.

 ### Running the Built-In Client